← Back to blog

 I'm not looking for someone who "manages stakeholders."
 I'm looking for someone who earns trust across functions because they understand what each team needs.
 They build bridges, not slide decks.

-The PMs who stand out don't just survive setbacks — they treat them as data.
+The PMs who stand out don't just survive setbacks, they treat them as data.
 They keep the team focused when things go sideways.
-Their steadiness under pressure holds everything together.
+That steadiness holds everything together.

-Curiosity, empathy, decisiveness, collaboration, and resilience.
-That's the whole list.
+Curiosity, empathy, decisiveness, fluency across functions, and steadiness.
+That's the list.

 Recommended Reading